viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 - The XADC also has an on-chip reference option which is selected by connecting VREFP and VREFN to ADCGND as shown in Figure 6-1.
 Due to reduced accuracy, the on-chip reference does impact the measurement performance of the XADC as explained previously

-## A short introduction to Zynq 7000 XADC
+## A short introduction to Zynq-7000 XADC

 ### What is XADC

-The XADC is a feature of an analog-to-digital converter integrated on selected Xilinx FPGA chips, including Zynq 7000.
+The XADC is a feature of an analog-to-digital converter integrated on selected Xilinx FPGA chips, including Zynq-7000.
 This ADC has two basic capabilities

 1. The System Monitor (SYSMON) reads the Zynq chip temperature and voltages of various Zynq power rails.
 1. The XADC reads voltages from external inputs, which are called channels.